-- 8.6.
-Following the investigation, the Nominated Official must make a decision on the balance of probabilities (i.e. more probable than not) as to whether the Respondent committed the alleged Category 'B' Breach/es. - 8.7.
-If the Nominated Official considers that the Respondent has committed a Category 'B' Breach of this Policy, the Nominated Official must then also determine the sanction to be imposed on the Respondent under this Policy. - 8.8.
-The Nominated Official may impose any one or more of the following sanctions on the Respondent for a Category 'B' Breach: - (a) A formal warning;
+- 8.6 Following the investigation, the Nominated Official must make a decision on the balance of probabilities (i.e. more probable than not) as to whether the Respondent committed the alleged Category 'B' Breach/es. - 8.7 If the Nominated Official considers that the Respondent has committed a Category 'B' Breach of this Policy, the Nominated Official must then also determine the sanction to be imposed on the Respondent under this Policy.

-- (b) A censure; - (c) A written apology from the Respondent to any persons or entities as deemed appropriate by the Nominated Official.
-The Nominated Official may also impose a provisional sanction/s on the Respondent which would become applicable if the Respondent does not apologise as directed pursuant to this subclause; - (d) Suspension of the Respondent from an ATO activity for a maximum period of eight weeks.
-For the avoidance of doubt an ATO activity may include but is not limited to future tennis tournaments, competitions, tours, teams, functions, training or practice sessions, or other events conducted or managed under the auspices of an ATO; - (e) Direct that the Respondent attends counselling, or training, or education programs to address their conduct; - (f) A suspended sanction with any conditions attached to the suspended sanction that the Nominated Official deems necessary; and/or - (g) Any other such penalty that the Nominated Official considers appropriate.
+- 8.8 The Nominated Official may impose any one or more of the following sanctions on the Respondent for a Category 'B' Breach: - (a) A formal warning; - (b) A censure; - (c) A written apology from the Respondent to any persons or entities as deemed appropriate by the Nominated Official.
+The Nominated Official may also impose a provisional sanction/s on the Respondent which would become applicable if the Respondent does not apologise as directed pursuant to this subclause; - (d) Suspension of the Respondent from an ATO activity for a maximum period of four weeks.
+For the avoidance of doubt an ATO activity may include but is not limited to future tennis tournaments, competitions, tours, teams, functions, training or practice sessions, or other events conducted or managed under the auspices of an ATO; - (e) A suspended sanction with any conditions attached to the suspended sanction that the Nominated Official deems necessary; and/or - (f) Any other such penalty that the Nominated Official considers appropriate.